chtwilfer/AzureStack-ASDK/Install.md

-# AzureStack-SingleNode with ASDK in ADFS Mode
+# AzureStack-SingleNode with ASDK in ADFS MOde
 Installation on a Azure Virtual Machine (E16s v3)

 This repository is for the automatic deployment of a virtual machine (E16s v3) in Azure.
 Also installed are various Festures.
 ASDK is downloaded, some files and folders are stored locally on C: \.
 Then start the installation of AzureStack (nested Virtualization) ....